-Endometriosis is a gynecological condition where tissues similar to that of the uterine lining grow in other body parts.
-When this tissue grows in inappropriate places, you can experience uncomfortable symptoms that can hamper your daily life.
-They can also cause ovarian cysts, deeper nodules, superficial lesions, scar tissue, and adhesions within your body.
+Endometriosis is a gynaecological disorder where tissues similar to that of the uterine lining grow in other parts of the body.
+When this tissue spreads to inappropriate areas, you can face uncomfortable symptoms that can hamper your everyday life.
+They can also lead to superficial lesions, ovarian cysts, scar tissue, deeper nodules, and adhesions within the body.

-A few places where endometriosis occurs include fallopian tubes, outside and back of the uterus, vagina, ovaries, bladder and ureters, peritoneum, rectum, intestines, and the diaphragm.
+Some body parts where endometriosis occurs include fallopian tubes, back and outside of the uterus, ovaries, vagina, bladder and ureters, peritoneum, rectum, intestines, and the diaphragm.

-Endometriosis is a relatively common condition that tends to negatively impact the life of the affected person.
-It can result in long-term pain, fertility issues, and disruptions to your menstrual cycle.
-The symptoms of endometriosis can often be managed with treatment.
+Endometriosis is a relatively common gynaecological condition that tends to negatively impact the life of the affected person.
+It can result in long-term pain, fertility issues, and a disturbed menstrual cycle.
+The symptoms of endometriosis can often be managed with proper treatment and care.

-Endometriosis commonly affects females between 25 to 40 years of age.
-It can also occur in younger people during their teenage years.
-Even though many females get relief from the symptoms of endometriosis after menopause, it can still lead to pain and discomfort.
+Endometriosis commonly affects women between the age of 25 and 40 years.
+It can also happen to younger females during their teenage years.
+Although many females manage to get relief from endometriosis symptoms after their menopause, it can still cause discomfort and pain.

-The presence of certain risk factors can place you at a higher risk of developing the disease.
-Following are some of those risk factors:
+Certain risk factors can increase your susceptibility of developing the disease.
+Following are some of those:

-The exact cause of endometriosis is not known.
-When someone has the disease, the uterine tissue starts growing in the wrong place.
-When it grows in places beyond the uterine cavity, ovaries, fallopian tubes, intestines, or within the pelvic cavity, it can lead to painful symptoms.
-This pain is associated with increased inflammation and often adhesions and fibrosis.
+The exact cause that leads to developing endometriosis is unknown.
+When someone has the condition, the uterine tissue starts appearing in the wrong place.
+When it spreads to areas beyond the ovaries, uterine cavity, fallopian tubes, intestines, or within the pelvic cavity, it can lead to development of painful symptoms.
+This pain is associated with increased inflammation and often fibrosis and adhesions.

-When the tissue that resembles the uterine lining grows outside the uterus, it results in the formation of scar tissue or adhesions.
-These scar tissue sections can lead to the fusion of the organs and create abnormal connections between time.
-All this results in pain and discomfort.
-The following are the main causes of endometriosis:
+When the tissue resembling the lining of the uterus starts growing outside the uterus, it results in the formation of adhesions or scar tissue.
+These scar tissue sections can result in the fusion of the organs and create abnormal connections between them.
+All this causes discomfort and pain.
+Following are the main causes that lead to the development of endometriosis:

-Many cases of endometriosis are diagnosed on the basis of the symptoms.
-Heavy and painful menstrual periods cause many patients to reach their healthcare providers.
-During the appointment, the doctor usually starts asking about the medical and personal history, history of previous pregnancies and family history of endometriosis.
-You may also be suggested to undergo a pelvic examination.
-If more information is required, your healthcare provider will most likely perform pelvic imaging starting with an ultrasound.
+Many endometriosis cases are diagnosed based on the symptoms.
+Painful, heavy menstrual periods cause many patients to seek help from their healthcare providers.
+The doctor usually starts asking about the history of previous pregnancies, medical and personal history, history of previous pregnancies and family history of endometriosis during the appointment.
+You may also be asked to go for a pelvic examination.
+If he feels like more information is needed, he will most likely perform pelvic imaging starting with an ultrasound.

-On the basis of your symptoms, physical examination, and ultrasound reports, your healthcare provider may order an MRI for further endometriosis mapping.
+Depending on your symptoms, ultrasound reports, and physical examination, your doctor may order you to do an MRI for further endometriosis mapping.
 A laparoscopy may be performed both for definitive diagnosis and treatment.
-It can serve as a useful way of confirming endometriosis as the surgeon uses a small camera called a laparoscope during the procedure to take out a small tissue sample of the suspected area, which is then sent to a laboratory for further evaluation.
+It can serve as a useful way of confirming endometriosis as the surgeon uses a small camera known as a laparoscope during the procedure to remove a small sample of the suspected area’s tissue, which is then sent to a laboratory for further assessment.

-Sometimes endometriosis is diagnosed accidentally.
-Every patient with endometriosis does not experience symptoms.
-In these circumstances, the condition might be discovered during a different procedure.
+At certain times, endometriosis is diagnosed coincidentally.
+Every endometriosis patient does not experience symptoms.
+In these conditions, the disease may be discovered during a different procedure.

-After evaluating your condition, your healthcare provider will help formulate a treatment plan for your condition on the basis of a few factors, such as the severity of the endometriosis, the plan for future pregnancies, the severity of your symptoms, and your age.
+After carefully assessing your condition, your doctor will design a treatment plan for your condition based on a few factors, such as the plan for future pregnancies severity of the endometriosis, the plan for future pregnancies, the severity of your symptoms, and your age.
 The main focus of your treatment plan will be to manage your pain and improve your fertility problems.
 This can be achieved through medications and surgery.

 Endometriosis is a chronic disease, and even though many patients experience relief from their symptoms after surgery, those can recur after a few years.
 The severity of your condition is a deciding factor in determining how quickly it comes back after surgery.
 Sometimes, surgery is combined with medications to ensure an optimum outcome.
 Sometimes, pelvic floor exercises are also recommended to relieve central nerve pain.